Singapore Airlines extends its India runway

 The proposed deal involves the Lion City’s $12 billion flag carrier receiving 25.1% of the enlarged business in exchange for its 49% interest in Vistara and $250 million.
 It will give the company run by Goh Choon Phong a strategic stake as a bigger player in the world’s third-largest aviation market.

 Air India, meanwhile, will get a deep-pocketed partner willing to inject as much as $615 million more in capital over the next couple of years, if needed.
 Singapore Airlines’ ability to finance the deal with cash speaks volumes about its strong financial position.
-That’s in part, of course, thanks to a $13 billion government bailout in 2020, as well as Singapore’s comparatively quick relaxation of inbound quarantine restrictions.
+That’s in part, of course, thanks to a $13 billion rescue package funded by shareholders including sovereign wealth fund Temasek in 2020, as well as Singapore’s comparatively quick relaxation of inbound quarantine restrictions.
 In any event, its ability to upgrade its seat in India will serve Singapore Airlines well.
 (By Thomas Shum)

 Follow @Breakingviews on Twitter